james-arn/vesta-property/README.md

 2. Ensure that the `dist` folder contains all the necessary files (such as your `manifest.json`, built JavaScript files, HTML, icons, and any other assets required by your extension).
 3. Zip up the contents of the `dist` folder (making sure that the `manifest.json` is at the root of the zip file).
 4. Upload that zip file during the extension submission process.

+## Gotchyas

+1. Manifest is transformed to reduce host permissions for only the relevant enviornment in webpack.
+2. Sentry temporarily removed for MVP to reduce permissions.